Yashwanthsagar26/Fashion-Recommendation-System/README.md

-# Fashion-Recommendation-System
+# fashion-recommender-system
-Fashion Recommendation System for Personalized Style Advice
+A Deep Learning based Fashion Recommender System using the ResNET50